 In this doc, you can find detailed information about each of these.

 When a user logs in to the Moderne platform, a JWT is created for them by Keycloak.
 This token is then used by the UI to authenticate against various Moderne APIs for things like displaying recipe categories.

-Users can find this token by clicking on the GraphQL icon in the top right corner of the Moderne platform once they are logged in:
+Users can find this token by clicking on the GraphQL icon in the top middle of the Moderne platform once they are logged in: